namely/docker-protoc/README.md

 cd /Users/me/project/protobufs
 docker run -v `pwd`:/defs registry.namely.tech/namely/protoc-ruby
 ```

+The container automatically puts the compiled files into directories for each language.
+So
+for Golang, the files go into a directory "pb-go"; For ruby the directory is "ruby".

 If you run `ls -l` you should see the generated protocol buffer files.